 Chapel-assembly is a long-standing tradition on Bison Hill and is a vital part of the University community.
-Both the fall and spring semesters have a minimum of 18 chapel-assembly programs.
-Each Wednesday morning at 10:00 a.m. a program is scheduled with the non-Wednesday programs announced at the beginning of the semester and printed in the chapel-assembly schedule.
+Both the fall and spring semesters have 25 chapel-assembly programs.
+Each Wednesday at 10:00 a.m. a program is scheduled, with the non-Wednesday programs announced at the beginning of the semester and printed in the chapel-assembly schedule.